patricklam/plam.new-webpage/content/post/20240617-overland-track-cradle-mountain.md

 <figcaption style="text-align:center">Cheeky currawong; Tasmanian nativehen; buttongrass moorland; moonrise near Crater Lake; Crater Lake Lookout, with Lilla and Dove Lakes; view back to Ronny Creek.</figcaption>
 </figure>

-# Benson Peak, Barn Bluff view, and the hut
+# Benson Peak, Barn Bluff view, and the Waterfall Valley hut

 After a toilet break back at Kitchen Hut, we continued towards Waterfall Valley Hut, with 2 hours until sunset.
-The next mountain one passes underneath Benson Peak, which is shaped similarly to Cradle.
+The next mountain one passes underneath is Benson Peak, which is shaped similarly to Cradle.
 From Cradle, one can also see Barn Bluff, which is with us for quite a while, though I didn't quite manage to ID it for a while.